microsoft/WindowsProtocolTestSuites/CONTRIBUTING.md

 ## Test
 Every time you make changes to Protocol SDK, you must run **buildall.cmd** to make sure the change you made will not effect other test suites.

-Every time you make changes to a Test Suite, you must run all the impacted cases of the test suite and make sure they can all pass and be compitable with Windows.
+Every time you make changes to a Test Suite, you must run all the impacted cases of the test suite and make sure they can all pass and be compatible with Windows.

 ## Documentation
 If a new test case is added to a test suite, the corresponding test design spec must be updated.